-The Board believes that the effectiveness review process provides a valuable opportunity for improving effectiveness and gives it a mechanism for constructive group feedback to help Directors improve their ability to contribute to the work of the Board.
+The Board believes that the effectiveness review process provides a valuable opportunity for improving effectiveness and gives the Board a mechanism for constructive group feedback to help Directors improve their ability to contribute to the work of the Board.
+The Board undertook an internal review in FY 2017 and continues its work on the developmental areas identified.
+An externally facilitated effectiveness review is expected to be undertaken in FY 2020.